wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 ## Part C: Add Heartbeats

-In this part of the exercise, you will add heartbeating to a new Activity, `PollDeliveryDriver` The `PollDeliveryDriver` method attempts to contact a driver to deliver the customers pizza.
+In this part of the exercise, you will add heartbeating to a new Activity, `NotifyDeliveryDriver` The `NotifyDeliveryDriver` method attempts to contact a driver to deliver the customers pizza.
 It may take a while for a delivery driver to accept the delivery, and you want to ensure that the Activity is still alive and processing.
 Heartbeats are used to do this, and fail fast if a failure is detected.

-In this exercise, instead of attempting to call an external service, success of the `PollDeliveryDriver` method call will be simulated.
+In this exercise, instead of attempting to call an external service, you will simulate a successful call to the `NotifyDeliveryDriver` method.

 **How the simulation works**: The simulation starts by generating a number from 0 - 14.
 From there a loop is iterated over from 0 < 10, each time checking to